 Securing user information

 GOV.UK Pay does not store full card numbers or CVV data for security reasons.
 This means you will not be able to search for transactions using card numbers.
+You can, however, search for the first six digits and the last four digits of a card.

 Payment Card Industry (PCI) compliance